esphome/esphome-docs/esphomeyaml/components/sensor/wifi_signal.rst

 ==================

-The ``wifi_signal`` sensor platform allows you to read the signal strength of the currently connected WiFi Access Point.
+The ``wifi_signal`` sensor platform allows you to read the signal strength of the currently connected :doc:`WiFi Access Point </esphomeyaml/components/wifi>`.

 The sensor value is the `"Received signal strength indication" <https://en.wikipedia.org/wiki/Received_signal_strength_indication>`__ measured in decibels.
 These values are always negative and the closer they are to zero, the better the signal is.